jdatarsa/sesdata/README.md

 Abigail McGlennon, Andrew Waller, Kristien Verheyen, Josh Slater, John Grewar, David Aanensen & Richard Newton (2020) Surveillance of equine strangles in the United Kingdom between 2015 and 2019 based on laboratory detection of *Streptococcus equi* \[Dataset]\.
 Royal Veterinary College. https://zenodo.org/badge/latestdoi/290019559

 ## R Code
 The descriptive analysis for the manuscript was performed using R. The full code is available in the *manuscriptcode.R* file.
-Links to the csv datasest used are included in the code as well as the required libraries.
+Links to the csv dataset used are included in the code as well as the required libraries.
 The code published here is in a format that may assist entry-level R users in navigating through the outcomes.
 Piping using _dplyr_ was used throughout to create a step-for-step code base.

 ## Datasets
 ### CSV files